Create NCache Client Deployment in AKS

-- Place NCache installation setup in the Resources folder.
+- Place the NCache installation setup in the Resources folder.

-In case of .NET SDK, you need to change the base image tag as shown below and this will allow access to runtime and other packages like PowerShell tool.
+In the case of .NET SDK, you need to change the base image tag as shown below and this will allow access to runtime and other packages like the PowerShell tool.

-- Add your client application in the Resources folder.
+- Add your client application to the Resources folder.

 - Go to startup.sh in the Resources folder.

 - Add the name of your client application in place of

 - Save the startup.sh file.